semiprime/pygenda/docs/known_issues.md

 * Menu shortcuts set in glade are not translated (e.g. aller à = ctrl+g)

 * Menu items are not disabled when not relevant (e.g. cut/copy when cursor is not on an entry).
-(Maybe "fullscreen" could toggle on/off too?)

 * If using a .ics file and multiple instances edit the same file, data can be lost (note: using .ics file is not recommended => minor)